jonluca/blog/wip/2022-01-16-candy-machine.md

 What's also interesting about the fix is that it was [actually fixed in code on December 31st for Candy Machine v2](https://github.com/metaplex-foundation/metaplex/commit/e9ef376443c3c8fd2f5b151dd0b09f757b1bf35c), but the CMv1 contract wasn't redeployed until it was actively being exploited.

 ## Fund extraction

 The attacker used Serum DEX and RaydiumSwapV2 to convert the SOL to USDC, then sent the USDC to a FTX address.
 It should be fairly easy to reverse their idea from FTXs end if they've KYC'd properly.

 {% include image.html file="candy-machine-withdrawal" alt="Withdrawal transaction" %}

+## Candy Machine

+Candy Machine v1 is now deprecated, and any new candy machines created should be v2s.
+[From their docs](https://docs.metaplex.com/candy-machine-v2/introduction):

+> The second iteration of the well-known Candy Machine, a fully on-chain generative NFT distribution program, provides many improvements over its predecessor.
+The new version also allows you to create a whole new set of distribution scenarios and offers protection from bot attacks, while providing the same easy-to-use experience.

 ## Research